Check if you’re eligible for a business account

 If you’re a limited company, to be eligible your company needs to:

 - have an active status on Companies House (we can’t support dormant companies),

 - have an active company director (not disqualified) on Companies House,

 - have at least one person of significant control (this can be you) listed on Companies House,

-  - have no corporate persons of significant control or corporate directors,
+- have less than 25% of persons of significant control or directors being corporate entities,

 Business types we can’t support right now

 - Partnerships, including Limited Liability Partnerships (LLPs)